How to Become an RNFA

 Pass the NCLEX Exam to Receive RN Licensure

-All ADN and BSN students must pass the National Council Licensure Examination (NCLEX) to earn their nursing practice license.
-Most recently graduated nurses take the exam within one month of graduation.
+All ADN and BSN students must pass the National Council Licensure Examination (NCLEX-RN) to earn their nursing licensure.
+Recent graduates can take the exam within one month of graduation.

-The NCLEX-RN exam is for ADN and BSN graduates, while the NCLEX-PN exam is for those who have graduated from a practical nurse certificate program.
-Approximately 79.9% of first-time candidates passed the NCLEX-RN in 2022.
+The NCLEX-RN exam applies to ADN and BSN graduates, while the NCLEX-PN exam is for those who have graduated from practical nurse certificate programs.
+Approximately 80% of first-time candidates passed the NCLEX-RN in 2024 so far.

 3. 3